mvp-express/the-framework/docs/usage-guide-index.md

 # MVP.Express Usage Guide Index

 Welcome to the comprehensive usage documentation for MVP.Express - a high-performance, zero-copy, broker-less Java RPC framework.

 ---

 ## 📚 Documentation Overview

 This documentation provides complete guidance on using MVP.Express for building high-performance RPC services in Java 21+.

 ### 🎯 What is MVP.Express?

 MVP.Express (Managed Virtual Procedure on an Express link) is a modern Java RPC framework that provides:

 - **Zero-copy performance** using Project Panama's MemorySegment
-- **MYRA codec** for efficient binary serialization
+- **MYRA (Memory yielded, Rapid Access) codec** for efficient binary serialization
 - **Broker-less architecture** for direct service-to-service communication
 - **Code generation** from simple YAML schemas
 - **GC-free operation** for sustained high throughput